ThinkCodePlay/map-app/README.md

 ```

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` for a dev server, navigate to `http://localhost:4200/`.